tamlee123/Ecommerce-App/README.md

 frontend

 1. create UserListScreen and add it to app
-   . render a form of ID, NAME, EMAIL, IS SELLER, IS ADMIN and ACTIONS of edit and delete buttons . create redux tasks constant, action-listUsers, reducer and store
+   . render a table of ID, NAME, EMAIL, IS SELLER, IS ADMIN and ACTIONS of edit and delete buttons . create redux tasks constant, action-listUsers, reducer and store
 2. implement delete button
    . create redux tasks constant, action-deleteUser, reducer and store
+3. implement edit button
+   . create UserEditScreen and add it to app
+   - render a form

 backend